mendix/docs/content/ats/refguide/rg-version-2/action.md

 Unlike a test case, an action cannot run on its own.

-In ATS, you create a new action by going to **Test Cases** in the navigation menu, then clicking **New Action** in the **Actions** drop-down menu in the **Repository** tab.
+In ATS, you create a new action by going to **Test Cases** in the navigation menu and then clicking **New Action** in the **Actions** drop-down menu in the **Repository** tab.
 A dialog box then opens where you give your action a name and an optional description.
-After you have created the new action, click its name and the **Action Details** page will open.
+After you have created the new action, click its name and the **Action Details** page open.

 Another way to create a new action is to extract an action out of test steps from a test case.
-For more information on how to extract an action, see the "Extract Action, Copy, Paste, Delete" section of [Test Case reference](test-case).
+For more information on how to extract an action, see the "Extract Action, Copy, Paste, Delete" section of [Test Case Reference](test-case).

 ## 2 Action Details

 In the upper-left corner of the **Action Details** page, you can find the name and the description of the action.
-To change them, click them and edit the text.
+To change these, click them and edit the text.
 ATS saves the changes automatically.

 In the upper-right corner of the page, you can find the **Export** drop-down menu, where you can export the action definition.
 This creates an XML file, which you can then import into another ATS project.